146 Years Ago

 Devikra considered him.
 “Someone like me?” she asked.

 Egil gestured at her clothes, fine and pristine.
 “I knew from the moment I saw you that you weren’t from this part of town.”
 He tipped his head to one side.
-“To come here at night, unarmed, wearing such bright colors…you must be stupid, confident, or very determined, and I don’t believe you’re stupid.
+“To come here at night, unarmed, wearing such rich clothing…you must be stupid, confident, or very determined, and I don’t believe you’re stupid.

 “What’s more, you weren’t actually surprised when I said my name; you knew who I was before you even asked, didn’t you?”